 Acquired JCSS agency accreditation for refractive index standard liquids and refractometers.

-Subsequent to density standard liquids and vibration type density meters in 2002, KEM was accredited as a JCSS calibration laboratory for refractive index standard liquids and refractometers in 2011.
+Subsequent to density standard liquids and density/specific gravity meter in 2002, KEM was accredited as a JCSS calibration laboratory for refractive index standard liquids and refractometers in 2011.
 KEM was the first company in Japan compliant with the international mutual recognition agreement (MRA) regarding calibration of refractive index standard liquids and refractometers, and was also internationally recognized, thereby providing fundamental support for the reliability of test and measurement data.

 Celebrated the 50th anniversary of KEM.